davidvalorwork/MasteringDataStructure/README.md

-# MasteringDataStructure
+# MasteringDataStructure Notes By David Valor

-My notes of the course from Udemy
+Hi, I'm David and this are my notes of what I'm learning in this incredible course.